 \section{Conclusion}

 This work presents a novel multi-modal multi-view urban scene video generation approach to autonomous driving.
-The key idea is to devise a new multi-modal multi-view diffusion transformer model and leverage diverse conditioning inputs to encode the controllable scene structure and content cues in a unified framework.
-Extensive experiments on the nuScenes dataset demonstrate the superiority of the proposed approach over the state-of-the-art methods.
+The key idea is to devise a new multi-modal multi-view diffusion transformer model and leverage diverse conditioning inputs to encode controllable scene structure and content cues in a unified framework.
+Extensive experiments on two autonomous driving datasets demonstrate the superiority of the proposed approach over state-of-the-art methods.

-\paragraph{Limitation and Future Work.} While our approach has achieved superior multi-modal multi-view generation performance, there are still limitations.
-For example, how to effectively combine the proposed approach with a closed-loop autonomous driving simulator is worth further study.
-This potentially helps to comprehensively evaluate the safety and reliability of autonomous driving systems.
-In addition, how to derive LiDAR point clouds from the generated multi-modal data is an interesting research direction to further enhance our approach.
-Our future work aims to explore solutions to these problems to facilitate the deployment of our approach for real-world applications.

 {

 }